If there are one thing developers like less than writing documentation, it’s responding to unnecessary escalations.

 An organization’s developers need to write the docs, obviously.
 But all too often, docs get assigned as low priority and get pushed to the back burner in order to ship new product, feature upgrades, and other work deemed mission-critical.
 They never get around to it.
 Management needs to include runbook creation as part of the project.

-Developers are not always comfortable with writing.
+Developers are not always comfortable writing.
 Staring down a blank page can be intimidating.
 To overcome the blank page syndrome, give them a template.
 It won’t even feel like you’re asking them to write a document; you just want them to fill out this form.
 If you make the template a series of bullet points, each being the procedure to handle a specific alert, the document becomes almost trivial to complete.
 The basic piece of documentation here is how to deal with every alert.

 To motivate devs, remind them that the more time spent writing runbooks, the less likely issues will escalate to them.
 Every company wants to reduce escalations—especially the developers who have to field those escalations during off hours—and the path to get there is through documentation.